pjetervondaniels/company-stock/README.md

-# Desktop stock controller made with javaFX and JDBC

 ## Objective
 Directly apply knowledge of Object Oriented Programming, Functional Programming and the JavaFX (Visual Interface) and JDBC (Using an SQL Database) frameworks.